wlorand/visx-bar-chart/README.md

 # VISX Bar Chart

-### a quick imnplementation of a VisX data viz inside a create react app with template --typescript
+### a quick implementation of a VisX data viz inside a create react app with template --typescript